Areas of Materiality / Targets

 10 Reduced Inequalities

-Number of employees certified as possessing advanced digital skills Completion of system creation 400 persons
+Number of employees certified as possessing advanced digital skills 219 persons 400 persons

-Respecting human rights Establishment of a system in accordance with the UN Guiding Principles on Business and Human Rights Examination of human rights policy content
+Respecting human rights Establishment of a system in accordance with the UN Guiding Principles on Business and Human Rights Establishment of human rights policy

 5 Gender Equality